freedomofpress/webcat-spec/enrollment.md

 Upon a new validated enrollment request:
 - If no pending request exists for the domain, we add it to the pending set.
-- If a pending request already exists for that domain, we remove the existing pending entry, add a new entry with the current block height as `request_height` with `oracle_observations` set to empty.
+- If a pending request already exists for that domain, we drop it.

 Note that a domain can be in the active set and there can be an update in the pending set.